+Trains and trams save time.
 Who wants to waste time in traffic?
-As city populations grow and we buy new EV’s or even boron or synfuel cars (like hydrogen or direct synfuels), how are we going to drive anywhere?
+As city populations grow, if every family has their own green-car, how are we going to drive anywhere?
 There will just be too many cars stuck in traffic jams!
 Even bloggers on the other side of the political chasm to me get this.
 As Orson Scott Card (one of my favourite Science Fiction authors) states of driving each day:

 “It’s already a huge inconvenience and expense.
 I daresay most readers of this column spend most of their gas money and transportation time on two things: Shopping and commuting.
 And how much of that is spent just getting out of your neighborhood?
 Admit it: You’re sick of those drives you take every day.
 You dread getting in the car time after time, just to get through the day.”and later….

 “Remember, truly rich people have drivers take them on those tedious commutes, so they can do something better with their time during the drive.
 Which is what people who take the bus and the train also get.
 It’s only the middle class that’s suckered into wasting all those hours driving themselves everywhere.
 If you’re spending all your time on the road, my friends, then you have definitely not arrived.”

 Instead of smashing the steering wheel with road rage, isn’t it time we relaxed on a train reading our Kindle or browsing Facebook?